craigmantona/GYM-project/README.md

     (Images have been compressed in order for the site to load up quicker)

+    14. Map code found on following help site - <a href="https://blog.duda.co/responsive-google-maps-for-your-website"></a>
+    15. Direct Twitter DM code found at - <a href="https://developer.twitter.com/en/docs/twitter-for-websites/direct-message-button"></a>
+    16. Deployment instructions used from GitHub help pages
+    17. README file template from Code Institute used as a guide. <a href="https://github.com/Code-Institute-Solutions/SampleREADME"></a>

 * ### Wireframes
     * Wireframe images of webpage, iPad and iPhone

     <img src="/assets/images/GYM-wireframe.png" alt="Image of wireframe created before project started.">

+#### Wireframe created before project started.
+Created on Balsamiq.
+---

+## Features

+* Responsive on all device sizes
+* Interactive elements

+---
+## Technologies Used

+### Languages Used
+* HTML5
+* CSS3

+### Frameworks, Libraries & Programs Used
+1. Bootstrap 4.4.1:
+    * Bootstrap was used to assist with the responsiveness and styling of the website.
+2. Hover.css:
+    * Hover.css was used on the Social Media in the footer and the buttons in all pages to add the float transition while being hovered over.
+3. Google Fonts:
+    * Google fonts were used to import the 'Titillium Web' font into the style.css file which is used on all pages throughout the project.
+4. Font Awesome:
+    * Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
+5. jQuery:
+    * jQuery came with Bootstrap to make the navbar responsive but was also used for the smooth scroll function in JavaScript.
+6. Git
+    * Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
+7. GitHub:
+    * GitHub is used to store the projects code after being pushed from Git.
+8. Pixabay:
+    * Pixabay was used for the images on the website.
+9. Pexels:
+    * Pexels was used for the videos on the website.
+10. Balsamiq:
+    * Balsamiq was used to create the wireframes during the design process.

 ---